cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 to the internet via Wifi and configure the workers to access the internet through the manager via ethernet connection.
-This is useful for those with restricted internet access where devices must be registered by MAC Address or through browser login.
+This is useful for those with restricted internet access where devices must be registered by MAC Address or through browser login as the internet connection is tunneled through the manager PI

 ## 2. Pre-requisites

-* Computer/Laptop with  Windows10
+* Computer/Laptop with  Windows10 or PI 4 with Raspberry PI OS 64-bit
-* `python3 --version` > 3.9
+* `python3 --version` > 3.9.2
 * WiFi SSID and password
 * 5 Raspberry Pis and 5 SD Cards with power cables.
 (However, you only need a minimum of 2 is needed, one manager and 1 worker if you do not have 4 Pis.